duffney/secure-supply-chain-on-aks/README.md

-# 🔑 Securing Container Deployments on AKS with Open Source Tools​
+# 🔑 Securing container deployments on AKS by using open-source tools​

 Learn how to use open-source tools to secure your container deployments on Azure Kubernetes Service.